core-wg/resource-directory/draft-ietf-core-resource-directory.md

     use a persistent port for the outgoing registration in order to provide the NAT gateway with a valid network address for replies and incoming requests.

-  : If the registrant-ep uses a link-local address to register,
+  : If Base URI contains a link-local IP literal, it MUST NOT contain a Zone Identifier,
-    it MUST give an explicit routable base address unless configured otherwise as per {{linklocal}}
-    (or just register from that address in the first place).
+    and MUST be local to the link on which the registration request is received.

   : Endpoints that register with a base that contains a path component
     can not meaningfully use {{RFC6690}} Link Format due to its prevalence of